 We've established a track record over six years of operations and very much intend to be around for the long term, with increasing financial strength over time.
 In the event our business changed for the worse and was unable to continue, however, we've built in three types of investor protection for those investing in our loans.

 First, unlike a REIT or other fund, the repayment of our LROs is contractually dependent upon repayment of each underlying loan -- not on the performance of Groundfloor as a company.
 The process of securing and overseeing repayment is not costly relative to the aggregate amount of capital at stake, and can be facilitated by any successor entity.

 Second, in the near future, all LROs will be issued by subsidiaries of our parent company.
 Our subsidiaries have no other competing creditors.
 The only obligations they have are the notes sold to investors.
 This structure, once in place, can serve as another form of insulation against any financial claims lodged against the parent company.

 We encourage all investors to be well informed and want to provide all the information needed to understand and evaluate the risks of investing with us.
 You are always welcome to reach out to us directly at email@example.com with any questions, comments, or concerns.
-Alternatively, please consider joining our newly-established GROUNDFLOOR Investors Group on Facebook to chat with your fellow investors and with us.
+Alternatively, we invite you to join our newly-established Groundfloor Investors Group on Facebook to chat with your fellow investors and with us.